JLHerreraCortijo/drc_elections/README.md

  1. **Calculate Turnout Rates**: It computes the turnout rate for each year by dividing the number of voters by the number of registered voters for 2006, 2011, and 2018.
- 2. **Generate Summary Statistics**: Although commented out, the script includes code to generate summary statistics for the calculated turnout rates, providing insights into the distribution of turnout across the datasets.

 ### 7-HARMONIZE MAP AND DATA LOCATIONS

  This section aligns geographic data with the electoral dataset to ensure consistency in analysis.
 It performs the following tasks:

-   1. **Read Detailed Shapefiles**: Loads detailed shapefiles for Congo's territories to get precise geographic boundaries. [ref shapefiles](data/Les territoires de Congo (rerritories of Congo)/CONTENIDOS.txt)
+ 1. **Read Detailed Shapefiles**: Loads detailed shapefiles for Congo's territories to get precise geographic boundaries.
+Please see data/Les territoires de Congo (territories of Congo)/CONTENTS.html for more details about the boundaries used.
  2. **Filter and Standardize Kinshasa Regions**: Filters the shapefile data to include only Kinshasa regions and standardizes names by replacing hyphens with spaces.